 - Blackout dates apply: There are slightly fewer options available for train tickets if you use your points to book the trip than if you pay with cash or credit.
 It might not be a big deal if you plan well in advance, but it could get in the way if you’re planning a last-minute trip for a popular travel time, for example.

 - Inflexible rewards program: You can use your Guest Rewards points to pay for many things: Amtrak travel, gift cards, hotels, car rentals, and more.
 The catch is that these categories don’t include as many options as other rewards programs.

 - Few points transfer options and restrictive rules: If you have this credit card, you may transfer your Guest Rewards points to three other rewards programs—but only if you’ve already spent at least $20,000 on your card for that year.
 Even then, you can only transfer up to 25,000 points total.

 Amtrak Guest Rewards World Mastercard’s Bonus for New Cardholders

 If you’re able to spend $1,000 or more within the first three months of getting this card, you’ll earn a bonus of 20,000 points.
-That’s worth about $500 towards Amtrak travel, according to our math.
+That’s worth more than $400 towards Amtrak travel, according to our math.

 That’s a good bonus while the offer is available, but the regular bonus may not be quite as good as comparable airline cards offer.
 Then again, there aren’t really any other major train networks in the U.S. to compare to.
 To put it into a bit more perspective, 20,000 points is more than enough to book a one-way ticket.

 Earning Points and Rewards